-With Hydroponics it is essential that the plants are able to access all the elements needed to grow and be healthy.
+With Hydroponics, it is essential that the plants are able to access all the necessary nutrients needed to grow and be healthy.
 These are the elements needed, as well as a description of there functions to the plants.
 Carbon, hydrogen and oxygen are absorbed from the air and water.
 The rest of the elements, called mineral nutrients, are dissolved in the nutrient solution.

 Nutrients are one of the basics of any hydroponic system.
 In order for a fertilizer to be incorporated into a hydroponic system it must be soluble in water.
 If not, the plant cannot access it.
 With Hydroponics the grower has complete control over the implementation of fertilizer, regarding type and concentration.
 They also have the ability to immediately monitor and maintain a relative consistency, provided a nutrient meter is available.
 The composition of the nutrients is important and there are over twenty elements that are needed for a plant to grow.
 Carbon, hydrogen and oxygen are absorbed from the air and water.